 I view exams as positive experiences for both the student and professor.
 My exams are designed to allow you to express and demonstrate your mastery of the subject material.
 As with all of my exams, each exam is crafted by me, is intended to be pragmatic, and is designed to test the most important subject concepts and topics.
 The exams are intended to allow to showcase your knowledge, and provide you with the opportunity to demonstrate how you use, adapt, and apply important course concepts and topics to a series of questions, situations, and management decisions and choices.
-Generally, my exams are organized into three, or four sections:
+Generally, my exams are organized into three, or four sections and usually contain 33 to 50 multiple choice questions.
+The organization of the exams usually follows the below format:

 - (1) Course Concepts & Theory,

 - (2) Cases & Readings,

 - (3) Applied Reasoning & Critical Thinking,

-- (4) Essay or Short Answer.
+- (4) Essay or Short Answer (optional and variable by class and semester).

-Important!
-I do not grade by name.
+Your exam may be graded electronically or manually.
+Grading may be performed by me or by a graduate student who has been trained in grading and USC's standards and practices for graders.
+To ensure objectivity, independence and fairness in the grading process, I do not grade your exams by name.
 You are to use only the last four digits of your USC ID on your exam paper.
 This helps maintain the confidentiality and privacy of each student.